Operating table: Properties and requirements made of an operating table

 There are a number of basic functions that every operating table must fulfill in order to meet the requirements made of it.
 For example, the height of an operating table must be adjustable.
 This is the only way a surgeon can adapt it to their height and thus work ergonomically.
 In addition it must be possible to tilt the table to the left and to the right to ensure a better overview into body cavities or to use gravity to move organs (e.g. laparoscopy).

 In addition, the individual operating table segments must also be adjustable.
 This is the only way to ensure the necessary anatomical bends of the body and enable extremities to be positioned suitable for operating.
 A further property of the operating table top is radiolucency.
 The radiolucent surface should be as large as possible to ensure the largest possible image without disruption.
 The padding of the table is also important, this must be both soft and radiolucent.
 Soft because it must distribute the pressure optimally otherwise the patient may suffer pressure ulcers which staff may be liable for.

 Comparison: Operating table system and mobile operating table

 The operating table system has a number of advantages.
 Transport is easier since this unit is generally firmly secured to the floor and thus the foot and column of the unit no longer need to be transported.

 In addition, the transporter has light and large casters which are gentle not just to the floor.
 The entire operating area is more hygienic since the casters are not attached to the system, like on a mobile operating table.
 These are hard to clean and more unhygienic as a result.

 The operating table column can be rotated by 360° and offers ideal space for the feet of the team.
 The table top is, thanks to the use of x-ray-capable materials, almost completely radiolucent.

 The universal operating table is available as both stationary, mobile and moveable units.

 A mobile operating table is, however, used as a special table.
 The table top cannot be removed or replaced.
-Operation may, according to version, be manual, pedal or motorised.
+Operation may, according to version, be manual, pedal or motorized.